Method to proportionally allocate seats among parties (or lists) and districts (or entities, regions), thus bi-proportional.

 Defines which method is used to assign seats.
 The following methods are recommended:

-• round: Uses the Sainte-Laguë/Webster method (rounding half up) for the upper and lower apportionment which is the standard for biproportional apportionment and the only method guaranteed to terminate.
+: Uses the Sainte-Laguë/Webster method (rounding half up) for the upper and lower apportionment which is the standard for biproportional apportionment and the only method guaranteed to terminate.wto

-• wto: "winner take one" works like "round" with a condition that the party that got the most votes in a district must get at least one seat ('Majorzbedingung') in said district.
-Seats in the upper apportionment are assigned with Sainte-Laguë/Webster. votes_matrix must have row and column names to use this method.
-See lower_apportionment() for more details.
+: "winner take one" works like "round" with a condition that the party that got the most votes in a district must get at least one seat ('Majorzbedingung') in said district.
+This only applies if they got enough seats in the upper apportionment (which uses the Sainte-Laguë/Webster method).
+Seelower_apportionment()

 Value